Did Jesus Add Grace and Subtract Torah?

 To learn more about the Ancient Hebrew meaning of Favor click the link below: https://www.ancient-hebrew.org/articles_grace.html

-Our Righteousness comes by Faithfulness, that means living by what YHVH says is Right:
+Righteousness means doing what YHVH says is Right:

 “Look at the proud one; his soul is not upright— but the Righteous will live by his Faithfulness—Habakkuk 2:4